go-to-k/cdk-gof-design-pattern/README.md

 # cdk-gof-design-pattern

-This repository is about **AWS CDK with Gof Design patterns**, including class diagrams and CDK codes.
+This repository is about **AWS CDK with Gof Design patterns**, including class diagrams and CDK code.

 The following in Japanese, [Japanese README](./ja/README.md).